hst12/Starfield-Tools---ContentCatalog.txt-fixer/Readme.txt

 -runSteam or -runMS Starts the tool with whatever auto settings were used last then launches the game

 Example: "Starfield Tools.exe" -auto -runSteam will run auto checks and launch Starfield Steam version.

+What files are affected by this tool?
+The tool reads and writes to %localappdata%\Starfield The following files are affected:
+ContentCatalog.txt - Read and Write
+ContentCatalog.txt.bak - Read and Write
+Plugins.txt - Read

+Applicable only when the Load Order Editor is used:
+Plugins.txt - Read and Write
+Plugins.txt.bak -  - Read and Write

+Read only access is performed on the Data folder of Starfield to provide some stats on installed mods.